shihe98/aisprg.github.io/content/_index.md

       text: |
         <br>

-        The **AI Security & Privacy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016. dfdfsdfsfsdfdsf
+        The **AI Security & Privacy Research Group** has been a center of excellence for AI/Data security and privacy research, teaching, and practice since its founding in 2019.

   - block: collection
     content: